Glue Resist Watercolor Rainbow

 5. Paint Rainbow

-To create your rainbow, all you’ll need to do is use a small paintbrush to colour in between the lines of glue.
+To create your rainbow, all you’ll need to do is use a small paintbrush to color in between the lines of glue.

 Paintbrush painting the colours of the rainbow in between the lines of glue.